 - Opening hours: the airport operates 24/7.
 Please consult whether selected aircraft can conduct night flight operations.

 The Captain Ariston Pessoa airport is located some 30 km away from the town of Jericoacoara and can be further reached by either executive transport (R$240 per car) or taxi (R$60).

 The airport surroundings lack Internet signal, so we strongly recommend booking and confirming all services before your departure to guarantee timely service.

 On the return, executive aviation clients are normally greeted by the pilots at the main terminal and after going through a quick security check, they are directed straight to the runway, where the aircraft awaits their departure.

 - Opening hours: 6:00 am

 - Closing hours: 11:30 pm

-Private jet or turbo-prop charter on the route Fortaleza – Jericoacoara
+Private jet or turbo-prop charter on the Fortaleza – Jericoacoara route

 In the below section, I will explore selected options for charter flights in Fortaleza.
 You can use Flapper’s on-demand charter booking engine to make your selection and explore more details about a given aircraft.

-The available options vary from a cost-effective Seneca II, with a space for 5 people, to a regional turbo-propeller Bandit (18 pax), to a luxury light jet Citation CJ4 (7 pax).
-There are currently 10 companies with a valid air taxi operator certificate in Fortaleza – by those means, the city constitutes a third largest market for air taxi operations in Brazil.
+The available options vary from a cost-effective Seneca II, with space for 5 people, to a regional turbo-propeller Bandit (18 pax), to a luxury light jet Citation CJ4 (7 pax).
+There are currently 10 companies with a valid air taxi operator certificate in Fortaleza – by those means, the city constitutes the third largest market for air taxi operations in Brazil.
 Let’s take a closer look at the fleet: